“Enter this new year with a gratitude for this new chance to create your dreams..”– Avina Celeste, writer

-We want to remind you, you are not alone.
+We want to remind everyone that you are not alone.
 You are one of over 300 students, faculty, and staff going through similar experiences, and we need to rely on each other for support.
+If you need help or have any concerns, please connect with Nossi’s Student Services or Mental Health Counselor.

 We appreciate everyone’s patience as we work through questions and concerns.
 We want to be as transparent as we can.
 If you have additional questions not listed below, please reach out to Libby Funke at Nossi so she can find an answer for you.

-If you have tested positive or you know a student or faculty member who has, please contact Dr. Edwards immediately.
+If you have tested positive or you know a student or faculty member who has, please contact Rachel Dewaal immediately.

 To view the answer, simply select a question below.